The 'Burbs poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Ray makes the active choice to spy on the Klopeks despite Carol's objections.
 He joins Art and Rumsfield in surveillance of the mysterious neighbors, fully committing to the investigation instead of his peaceful vacation., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: Ray and Art break into the Klopeks' basement while the family is away and discover what appears to be evidence of murder - strange bones, occult artifacts.
+Of particular interest, this crucial beat False defeat: Ray and Art break into the Klopeks' basement while the family is away and discover what appears to be evidence of murder - strange bones, occult artifacts.
 The stakes raise dramatically as they believe they've confirmed their worst fears., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, Carol leaves Ray, disgusted by his paranoid behavior.
 Police find Walter alive at a relative's house, completely discrediting Ray's theory.
-Ray is humiliated in front of the entire neighborhood - his marriage is destroyed and he's been proven a paranoid fool., demonstrates the protagonist at their lowest point.
+Ray is humiliated in front of the entire neighborhood - his marriage is destroyed and he's been proven a paranoid fool., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Ray discovers Walter's toupee in the Klopeks' trash - proof that Walter never left and the Klopeks are lying.
 This concrete evidence synthesizes his paranoia with actual fact, giving him new purpose for a final confrontation., demonstrating the transformation achieved throughout the journey.